AspieCoder1/AspieCoder1.github.io/content/event/cl-talk/index.md

 ---
-title: Sheaves for Heterogeneous Data
+title: Sheaf Heterogeneous Neural Networks

 event: AI Foundations Talk Series

-location: William Gates Building LT2
+location: Online (Zoom)
-address:
+# address:
-  street: 15 JJ Thomson Avenue
+#   street: 15 JJ Thomson Avenue
-  city: Cambridge
+#   city: Cambridge
-  # region: Cambridgeshire
+#   # region: Cambridgeshire
-  postcode: 'CB3 0FD'
+#   postcode: 'CB3 0FD'
-  # country: United Kingdom
+#   # country: United Kingdom

 summary: Talk given as part of the AI Foundation series discussing my MPhil thesis
 abstract: |-
-  To be added later
+  Heterogeneous graphs, with nodes and edges of different types, are commonly used to model relational structures in many real-world applications, such as social networks, recommendation systems, and bioinformatics.
+Current heterogeneous graph neural networks have focused on accounting for the heterogeneity in the model architecture, leading to increasingly complex models.
+This talk discusses a novel approach that uses cellular sheaves to model the heterogeneity in the graph's underlying topology and achieves competitive benchmark results while being more parameter-efficient.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.
-date: '2024-08-28T11:00:00Z'
+date: '2024-09-27T17:00:00Z'
-date_end: '2024-08-28T11:45:00Z'
+date_end: '2024-09-27T17:30:00Z'
 all_day: false

 # Schedule page publish date (NOT talk date).